 Verbier is a year-round destination in the Swiss Alps.
 Located in Swiss canton, Valais, and featuring the 4 Vallées ski area, it’s one of Europe’s premier ski resorts in winter.
 But Verbier is a summer destination, too – those alpine mountains are every bit as tempting for hiking and biking when the snow has gone.

 The great news is Verbier is easy to reach.
-In this article, I’ll share how to get to Verbier from Geneva.
+In this article, I’ll share how to get to Verbier from Geneva by train, airport transfer, car and air.
 And if you want tips for the best things to do in Verbier, check out my seasonal guides:

 - The Best Things to Do in Verbier in Winter (it’s not just about skiing)

 - The Best Things to do in Verbier in Summer (it’s not just about biking and hiking)

 The best way to get to Verbier from Geneva – Train

 The quickest way to get to Verbier from Geneva is by train, with the journey taking around 2.5 hours.
 In comparison, driving will take about 2.5 to 3 hours.
 With the train time being broadly similar, I’d still recommend the train: as well as being the more sustainable option, the Swiss train system is excellent, and it’s a very relaxing way to start your trip.

 Still not convinced?
 Do it for the sake of the snow!
 Since skiing, hiking and mountain biking are low-carbon activities, most of the carbon emissions attributed to ski resorts come from travel to the region.
 While ditching the flight might not be the most straightforward option (who’s up for swimming the Atlantic in January?), choosing public transport within Switzerland will bag you some carbon karma.
 When I visited Verbier this year, locals anecdotally reported to me that the snowfall was far better during the height of the pandemic when there were not nearly as many flights or cars chugging out fumes.